Improving Flexibility With a Sunday Morning “Freestyle”

 Looking back, I know this is THE ONE THING I've done right and has been the "secret" to my success.

-How's this been possible?
+How was this possible?

 By...

 ...
-Focusing 60% of my effortsaround recovery!
+Focusing 60% of my efforts around recovery!

 And NOT seeking to test my limits.
-From what I've seen, If you test your limits, you WILL find them my friend - but at what cost?
+From what I've seen, if you test your limits, you WILL find them my friend.
+But at what cost?

-Sunday's recovery was a little different.
+Sunday's recovery was different.

-Different in the fact - I didn't stick to a particular strategy in my recovery.
+Meaning, I didn't stick to a particular strategy in my recovery.
 I set a timer for 20 minutes and moved where my body wanted to go.

 From the looks of it - my body craved sensory rich movements like:

-• Front rolling
+- Front rolling

-• Back rolling
+- Back rolling

-• Inverted rolling
+- Inverted rolling

-• "T-Spine" work to
+- "T-Spine" work to

-• Hands free movements
+- Hands free movements

 It's time-efficient.